 I know it’s a lot of time and effort to implement more ways to pay.
 But in this case, the more is the better.

 Good advice: Listen to your customers.
-If a lot of them wants to pay in a way which is not yet possible on your site, it worth it to at least consider adding it.
+If a lot of them want to pay in a way which is not yet possible on your site, it is worth it to at least consider adding it.

-These above are the most common reasons that cause cart abandonment, but there are many more which we cannot really think of, or prevent it.
+These above are the most common reasons that cause cart abandonment, but there are many more which we might not be able to anticipate, of course.

-If you follow these steps, and you take cart abandonment as seriously as you should, the problem will be just a bad memory, which sometimes comes into your mind when you’re counting your extra money.
+If you follow these steps presented in this guide, and you take cart abandonment as seriously as you should, the problem will be just a bad memory, which sometimes comes into your mind when you’re counting your extra money.